liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 # Contributors

 This document is made possible by NASR proponents, active mailing list members and side meeting participants.
-Including but not limited to: Andrew Alston, Meiling Chen, Nicola Rustignoli, Michael Richardson, Adnan Rashid and many others.
+Including but not limited to: Andrew Alston, Nicola Rustignoli, Michael Richardson, Mingxing Liu, Adnan Rashid and many others.

 Please create **Github issues** to comment, or raise a question.
 Please create new commits and **Github Pull Requests** to propose new contents.